-Table 4: Devel Table 4: Development Standards for Proposed Parking Lot Develop- ment Standards Requirements Proposal Parking Lot Visibility Section 17.42.120 of the CLUDC requires that "off street parking be located so that it is not visible from the street fronting the parcel."
+Table 4: Development Standards for Proposed Parking Lot Develop- Requirements Proposal ment Standards Parking Lot Visibility Section 17.42.120 of the CLUDC requires that "off street parking be located so that it is not visible from the street fronting the parcel."
 The residential parking lot is located behind the residential units and is shielded from view from Highway 1 by buildings and landscaping.
-Parking Space Dimen- sions Ninety-degree angle parking should have a minimum space width of 9 feet and a minimum space depth of 18 feet.
+Parking Space Dimensions Ninety-degree angle parking should have a minimum space width of 9 feet and a minimum space depth of 18 feet.
 The proposed parking lot offers 9-foot-wide spaces and a space depth of 18 feet.

-Driveway width and depth The minimum driveway width for 90-degree angle parking is 23 feet.
+Driveway width and depth The minimum driveway width for 90- degree angle parking is 23 feet.
 The proposed parking lot driveway width is 23 feet.
 Driveway Cueing Area Section 17.36.090 B1 requires "A nonresidential development that provides 50 or more parking spaces shall have access driveways that are not intersected by a parking aisle, parking space, or another access driveway for a minimum distance of 20 feet from the street right-of-way, to provide a queuing or stacking area for vehicles entering and exiting the parking area."
 The site plan illustrates that the three parking lot entrances are located in back of the right of way by 20 feet, in compliance with this requirement.
 Distance from Street Corners Per 17.36.100B1 Each driveway shall be separated from the nearest street intersection as follows, except where the City Engineer allows less separation: 1.
 A minimum of 150 feet from the nearest intersection, as measured from the centerline of the driveway to the centerline of the nearest travel lane of the intersecting street The project complies with this requirement.
 The driveway on the northeast side of the parcel is 425 feet away from the intersection with Highway 1.
 The driveway on the southwest side of the parcel is 375 feet away from the intersection with Ocean View Drive.

-Parking Lot Landscaping Per section 17.34.050C5a, Multifamily, commercial, and industrial uses shall provide landscaping within each outdoor parking area at a minimum ratio of 10 percent of the gross area of the parking lot.
+Derliner Let Der section 47.04.05005c Multi The proposed site relate Parking Lot Landscaping Per section 17.34.050C5a, Multi- family, commercial, and industrial uses shall provide landscaping within each outdoor parking area at a minimum ratio of 10 percent of the gross area of the parking lot.
 Location of landscaping.
-Landscaping shall be evenly dispersed throughout the parking area, as follows: i) Orchard-style planting (the placement of trees in uniformly spaced rows) is encouraged for larger parking areas. ii) Parking lots with more than 50 spaces shall provide a concentration of landscape elements at primary entrances, including, at a minimum, specimen trees, flowering plants, enhanced paving, and project identification. iii) Landscaping shall be located so The proposed site plan includes 37,000 SF of parking lot and 12,805 SF of landscaped area, which exceeds the minimum landscaping requirement of 3,700 SF. i) The landscaping plan includes Coastal Shore pines and Tan oaks at the entrances, but no shrubs.
+Landscaping shall be evenly dispersed throughout the parking area, as follows: i) Orchard-style planting (the placement of trees in uniformly spaced rows) is encouraged for larger parking areas. ii) Parking lots with more than 50 spaces shall provide a concentration of landscape elements at primary entrances, including, at a minimum, specimen trees, flowering plants, enhanced paving, and project identification. iii) Landscaping shall be located so that pedestrians are not required to cross unpaved landscaped areas to reach building entrances from parked cars.
+This shall be achieved through proper orientation of the landscaped fingers and islands, and by providing pedestrian access through landscaped areas that would otherwise block direct pedestrian routes.
+The proposed site plan includes 37,000 SF of parking lot and 12,805 SF of landscaped area, which exceeds the minimum landscaping requirement of 3,700 SF. i) The landscaping plan includes Coastal Shore pines and Tan oaks at the entrances, but no shrubs.
 See Special Condition 2 to address this requirement. ii) Landscaped areas do not interfere with pedestrian access throughout the parking lot and the project.